Bargain-hungry shoppers buy less on weekend before Christmas

 Analysts have said this is turning out to be the most competitive holiday season since the recession, forcing retailers to ramp up promotions.
 The season generates 30 percent of sales and 40 percent of profits for many stores.

-Major retailers significantly boosted the frequency of their promotions in the first part of December, according to data prepared for Reuters by Market Track, a firm that provides market research for top retailers and manufacturers.
+Major retailers significantly ramped up the frequency of their promotions in the first part of December, according to data prepared for Reuters by Market Track, a firm that provides market research for top retailers and manufacturers.

-Morgan Stanley analyst Kimberly Greenberg estimated in a research note that up to 85 percent of all goods at specialty apparel retailers were on sale this past weekend, compared with 75 percent a year earlier.
-She also said holiday season sales were likely to miss forecasts.

-Data firm ShopperTrak estimated retail sales fell 2.1 percent over the weekend.

 HOLDING OUT FOR BARGAINS

-Katrina Attis, who was shopping at a J.C.
-Penney Co Inc store in a mall in Elmhurst, New York, on Sunday, said she focuses on her immediate family before Christmas.
-For herself and other members of her family, she will shop next week, when she expects bigger bargains.
+"I'm doing my shopping on a budget, which is why I'm digging through the clearance bin," said Katrina Attis, 25, as she shopped on Sunday at a J.C.
+Penney Co Inc (JCP.N) store in a mall in Elmhurst, New York.

+Before Christmas, Attis will focus on her immediate family.
+For herself and other members of her family, she will shop next week when she expects bigger bargains.
-"I'm doing my shopping on a budget, which is why I'm digging through the clearance bin," said Attis, 25.

-Moody's O'Shea, who noted bigger discounts this past weekend than in the corresponding weekend in 2012 as he did store checks in various cities, said the problem was particularly acute for specialty apparel retailers.
+O'Shea, who noted bigger discounts this weekend than in the corresponding weekend in 2012 as he did store checks in various cities, said the problem was particularly acute for specialty apparel retailers.

+He cited teen apparel chain Abercrombie & Fitch (ANF.N) as one of the stores with the most noticeable increases in price cuts.

-While electronics chains have benefited from best-selling items like Microsoft Corp's Xbox One video-game console and Sony Corp's rival PlayStation 4, clothing has been a harder sell, he said.
+While electronics chains have benefited from best-selling items like Microsoft Corp's (MSFT.O) Xbox One video-game console and Sony Corp's (6758.T) (SNE.N) rival product PlayStation 4, clothing has been a harder sell, he said.

-No. 3 U.S. retailer Target Corp suffered from a 5 percent reduction in customer traffic over the weekend in the wake of a massive data breach, retail consultancy Customer Growth Partners LLC said.
+No. 3 U.S. retailer Target Corp (TGT.N) suffered reduced customer traffic over the busiest shopping weekends of the year in the wake of a massive data breach, retail consultancy Customer Growth Partners LLC said.

 Hackers stole data from up to 40 million credit and debit cards of shoppers who visited Target stores during the first three weeks of the holiday season in the second-largest such breach reported by a U.S. retailer.